Extension Logo

 extension.umn.edu

-“Participants often form bonds during the six-week course, and they appreciate these connections and friendships that support them in their farming journey for years,” says Susanne Hinrichs, Extension educator in ag business management and the Women in Ag Network.
+“Participants often form bonds during the six-week course, and they appreciate these connections and friendships that support them in farming for years,” says Susanne Hinrichs, Extension educator in ag business management and the Women in Ag Network.

 “I didn’t learn all of the answers in Annie’s Project, but I have connections now and know I have people on my team,” says participant Judy Watercott of St. Cloud.